-A review of behavioural adaptation studies on climate change shows that there is too much focus on individual effort rather than collective action to address the challenges of climate change.
+A review of behavioural adaptation studies on climate change shows that too much focus is placed on individual effort rather than collective action to address the challenges of climate change.

 ScienceDaily features this Ohio State University study.
-It says that policymakers are thinking too small when it comes to adapting to climate change effects.
+It says that policymakers think too little when adapting to the effects of climate change.

-The study finds that most studies have emphasized individual coping, which is reduced to single households managing their own risk when it comes to climate change hazards.
+The study finds that most studies have emphasized individual coping, which is reduced to single households managing their own risk regarding climate change hazards.
 Instead of individual efforts, collective action on a grander scale is needed.

 Addressing climate adaptation demands systems-level thinking and transformational change.
 Holistic thinking pushes society to act together rather than as individuals.